cdl-geneseo/geneseo-dictionary/B/BUI.md

 # BUI

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : BUI

 Created by  Unknown User (bli2), last modified by  Unknown User (jmb63) on Apr 15, 2019

 BUI - Acronym Biking Under the Influence.
 When you get drunk and try to ride a bike. &quot;Careful, you don't wanna get a BUI tonight.&quot; 73% of people surveyed were familair with this term.
 BIervese, 2008  J. Bloom, A-F, 2019: This term has gone obsolete.